83bytes/mkdocs-blog-smart-excerpts-plugin/README.md

-# MkDocs Blog Truncate Plugin
+# MkDocs Blog Smart Excerpts Plugin

-A MkDocs plugin that automatically inserts a separator in blog posts after a specified number of lines to create excerpts while preserving the full content for individual post pages.
+A MkDocs plugin that automatically inserts a separator in blog posts after a specified number of lines to create smart excerpts while preserving the full content for individual post pages.

 ## Features